 You never know what the future will bring.
 I’m not sure that I ever fully believed that because I am a planner.
 I don’t like not knowing how things are going to work out.
 And that’s why I plan everything.
-But today more than any other day, I believe that saying to be true.
-I never thought we would buy a tiny house.
+But today, more than any other day, I believe that saying to be true.
+I never thought we would be buying a tiny house.
 And yet, we did!
 We bought a Tiny House!!

 You probably have lots of questions, so we thought we would take the time to write a blog post to answer all those questions.

 Why did you buy a Tiny House?

 As some of you may know, we were initially planning on building our own tiny house.
 An opportunity came up that was just the right fit.
 A very good friend of ours and his (now ex-)fiancé began building a tiny house a few years ago.
 They broke up shortly after having built the exterior shell of the house.
 Then our friend moved away for work.

 That friend was looking to pay off some debt, and wasn’t planning on coming back anytime soon so he made the decision to try to sell his tiny house on wheels.
 He immediately thought of us and offered us a price we couldn’t refuse.
 And that is why we bought a tiny house.